-Even after a negative test result, in order to protect yourself and others, the distance and hygiene rules (see information on the obligation to wear a mask - in German) and the current instructions on work organisation must continue to be observed in full.
-Face-to-face events can only take place with an up-to-date hygiene concept.
+Even after a negative test result, you must continue to observe the distancing and hygiene rules (see information on the obligation to wear a mask - in German) and the current instructions on work organisation in full in order to protect yourself and others.
+In-person events can only take place with an up-to-date hygiene concept.

 Positive test result

 You must self-quarantine immediately (i.e. without detours!).
 In addition, you must immediately inform your supervisor, the crisis team (email@example.com) as well as the health authority, and make an appointment for a PCR test as soon as possible to verify the result.